RBF Weighted Hyper-Involution for RGB-D Object Detection: Experiments

 \subsubsection{Module Test}

-To consider a baseline for the purpose of ablation study we have modified the detection architecture by replacing the depth aware hyper-involution operation with standard convolution and replacing the proposed fusion stage with simple concatenation of features map.
-We then modified the baseline by replacing the concatenation with fusion to identify the performance of the proposed fusion.
-As demonstrated in the graph plot in \ref{map_plot} the original model achieved the highest accuracy which verify the usefulness of the depth aware hyper-involution.
-As shown in graph plot \ref{inference_plot}, our main detection model has the minimum inference GFLOPs when compared with the baseline and baseline with just fusion or depth aware-involution.
-This implies that the fusion stage and depth aware hyper-involution does not increase computational complexity and helps to maintain real-time performance of the detection model.
-Moreover, the model also has less parameters when compared to the model with only fusion and standard convolution which suggest the depth aware hyper-involution operation consume less memory than standard convolution which is shown in plot \ref{parameters_plot}.
-As demonstrated in the plot \ref{parameters_plot}, when normal concatenation is replaced with the suggested fusion in the baseline model, the number of parameters increases significantly.
+In the ablation study, the baseline was constructed by replacing the proposed depth-aware hyper-involution with standard convolution and substituting the fusion stage with simple feature-map concatenation within the same detection architecture.
+Subsequently, we replaced concatenation with fusion in the baseline to evaluate the proposed fusion's performance.
+As reported in Table \ref{tab:inference_mAP_plot}, the original model achieved the highest accuracy which verifies the usefulness of the depth aware hyper-involution.
+Our main detection model has the minimum inference GFLOPs when compared with the baseline and baseline with just fusion or depth aware-involution.
+This implies that the fusion stage and depth aware hyper-involution do not increase computational complexity and help to maintain the real-time performance of the detection model.
+Moreover, the model also has less parameters when compared to the model with only fusion and standard convolution which suggests the depth aware hyper-involution operation consumes less memory than standard convolution.
+When normal concatenation is replaced with the suggested fusion in the baseline model, the number of parameters increases significantly.
 This indicates that the fusion module has more trainable parameters, which can enhance the model's learning ability.